swape/js-book/docs/chapter2/arrayLoops.md

 })
 ```

 `filter` is returning new array that is filtered through the callback function.
-On line 4 it returns a boolean value (true or false) based on if i is bigger than 5.
+On line 4 it returns a boolean value (true or false) based on if it is bigger than 5.
 So in here we should get a new array with [ 8, 9, 11, 6 ].

 There are more array methods that can loop through the all the items, but This should be enough to get most of the jobs done.